swannodette/swannodette.github.com/_posts/2013-11-07-clojurescript-101.md

 lein new mies async-tut1
 ```

-This will create a template project that so you don't worry about
+This will create a template project so you don't have to worry about
 configuring `lein-cljsbuild` yourself.

 Unless otherwise noted files are relative to the project directory.